 What does it take to make your care business more resilient in these uncertain times?
 Find out in this month’s insight.

 Steering a business through these unpredictable times is a challenge for all of us.
-If the COVID-19 outbreak has shown is one thing, it’s that resilience, along with adaptability, is paramount.
+If the COVID-19 outbreak has shown is one thing, it’s that being both resilient and adaptable are paramount.

 Resilience is about a company’s capacity to absorb stress, recover and ultimately thrive.